Skip to Content

 One of the most significant parts of box braiding is the parting method.
 You can have the same number and size of braids but part your hair differently, and they will look completely different.

 One can also have fewer braids but look fuller than another with more braids and empty spaces (when there is no special geometrical pattern), and guess why?
-Because of hair paths.
+Because of hair sections.

 Most of my customers would like their box braids to look full, with no lines or empty spaces between them.